dulacp/dulacp.github.io/_posts/2013-03-03-computing-the-ios-device-tilt.markdown

 We can improve the code a bit to have a perfectly smooth `yaw` signal, or to have some kind of internia in the tilt movement (just like I needed in my [DPMeterView][dp-meter-view--github] project).

-In order to do that, we need a very simple one dimensionnal [Kalman-filter][kalman-filter--wiki].
+In order to do that, we need a very simple one dimensional [Kalman-filter][kalman-filter--wiki].
 I'm not discussing the details of how it works because it's not the purpose of the article.
-However, you can expirement by yourself the impact of changing some of those values.
+However, you can experiment by yourself the impact of changing some of those values.

 {% highlight objective-c %}
 - (void)motionRefresh:(id)sender {